Osseous Surgery Agawam, MA & Enfield, CT

 It is often difficult, if not impossible, to properly remove plaque and bacteria from teeth with deep pockets.
 Osseous surgery reduces the size of the pocket, helping you to effectively clean your teeth, preventing worsening periodontal disease.

 Local anesthesia will be administered to the treatment area before the procedure begins.
-Next, Dr. Ramirez will gently trim around each tooth in the affected area to release the gum tissue from the bone.
+Next, our doctors will gently trim around each tooth in the affected area to release the gum tissue from the bone.
 Then, our team will clean the roots of the teeth using scaling techniques before reshaping the bone around the teeth.
 In some situations, the bone is removed to restore the bone to a normal shape.
 Bone grafting may also be necessary to fill in large defects.

 Upon completion, the gums will be placed back over the remaining bone and sewn into place.
 The treatment site will be bandaged with a periodontal pack or dressing.
 Pain medicine and mouth rinses containing chlorhexidine will be prescribed following the surgery.